|CAPT Keith G. Moore

 Ashore Moore served as the lead Surface Warfare Analyst for the Office of the Secretary of Defense, Cost Assessment and Program Evaluation Directorate (OSD, CAPE).
 He was also assigned as the Force C5I Officer (N6) on the staff of Commander, Naval Surface Force Pacific and served on the staff of the Chief of Naval Operations in the N6 Strategic Initiatives Branch.
 While assigned to the OPNAV N6 billet he augmented N3/5’s Navy Command Center Crisis Action Team immediately following 9/11.

 Moore earned a Master of Science degree in Operational Logistics from the Naval Postgraduate School and a Master of Arts degree in National Security and Strategic Studies at the Naval War College.
 He has been designated as a Joint Qualified Officer.

-CAPT Brown has earned the Legion of Merit, Meritorious Service Medal (three awards), Navy and Marine Corps Commendation Medal (five awards), Navy and Marine Corps Achievement Medal (three awards), and various unit and service awards.
+Moore’s personal decorations include the Defense Meritorious Service Medal, the Meritorious Service Medal, the Navy and Marine Corps Commendation Medal, the Navy and Marine Corps Achievement Medal, the Navy Good Conduct Medal and various unit and campaign awards.